Twingamerdudes/Website/README.md

 # Website
-this is just my website.
+This is just my website.
 To run it, just run npm install within the folder.
 Then run npm run dev.